sashankneupane/mysql-lms/README.md

 ## Web app

-We have also create Flask web app for this database.
+We have also created Flask web app for this database.
 You can run a flask server by running the following command:
 ```
 pip3 install -r python/requirements.txt
 flask run